|Motor management system:||FORD CFI EEC-IV|

 - a defective ground connection inside the sensor

 The first two options can be checked easily and no problems were found here, leaving only the third option.
 The sensor was replaced and the problem was gone.

-A good automotive oscilloscope like the Automotive scope ATS5004D can save a lot when diagnosing a problem in a car.
+A good automotive oscilloscope like the Automotive Test Scope ATS5004D can save a lot when diagnosing a problem in a car.
 The manually triggered long measurement proves to be very useful in finding the problem: simply drive the car until the problem occurs, press the Manual trigger button and the signals are captured, even from before pressing the button.
 The high zoom factor allows to focus on the smallest details.
 This relative short disturbance would have been hard to find without an automotive lab scope, because it is much to short to be seen on a multimeter.
 Only by keeping replacing components one by one, this problem might have been solved.
 A very ineffective and expensive method.